Transforms module

 - “inverse”: compute the inverse transform; not providing this string causes the the forward transform to be computed.

 - “real”: assumes that the (complex) input is conjugate symmetric, and returns a real-valued result.
-Only to be used together with “inverse”.
+Can only be used together with “inverse”.

 - “corner”: sets the origin to the top-left corner of the image (both in the spatial and the frequency domain).
 This yields a standard DFT (Discrete Fourier Transform).